bestia-dev/deploying_rust_server_and_database/README.md

 Now that everything is configured it is very easy to deploy any web server plus database application.

-In VSCode terminal of project webpage_hit_counter
+In VSCode, terminal of project webpage_hit_counter
 Build a new release `cargo auto release`.
 Publish to web `cargo auto publish_to_web`.

-On the google VM bash terminal:
+On the Google VM bash terminal:

 ```bash
 #remove pod